 On this page...

-This program was established to provide funding to community colleges for need-based tuition assistance to applicants to enable completion of continuing education certificate training programs for in-demand occupations.
+The Gap Tuition Assistance Program was established as part of the Skilled Worker and Job Creation Fund to provide funding to community colleges for tuition assistance to applicants to enable completion of continuing education or short-term, non-Pell eligible training programs for in-demand occupations.

-An applicant must also have a demonstrated capacity to achieve the following outcomes:
+Applicant must demonstrate capacity to achieve the following outcomes:

 - The ability to complete an eligible certificate program